 Research activity is critical to NYU’s core mission.
 NYU researchers working on essential COVID-19 related work remained active throughout the pandemic and our laboratories were among the first areas to gradually resume activity as the pandemic lockdown lifted.
 Throughout this process, faculty and staff have followed a variety of protocols to protect their own health and that of their colleagues.
-As we continue to ramp up, we remain committed to supporting our researchers in every way possible as you pursue your important work during these challenging times.
+We remain committed to supporting our researchers in every way possible as you pursue your important work during these challenging times.

 Latest Research Messages